adam-mcdaniel/rusty-ci/docs/src/usage/setup.md

 ```
 $ more mail.yaml

+# Rusty-CI will automatically email "interested users" about
+# all tests that run.
+The list of "interested users" is the
+# list of people who have a commit in the branch or pull request.

 # The extra recipients to email
 extra-recipients:
   # Emails under the failure section will be emailed